 Tooheys Extra Dry – 36 calories/100ml

-Crispy clean TED contains 125 calories, or 523 kilojoules, in each 345ml bottle.
+A 345ml bottle of crispy clean TED contains 125 calories, or 523 kilojoules.

 Tooheys Old – 36 calories/100ml

 Tooheys Old is a dark ale modelled on the first beer brewed by the Tooheys in 1869.
-One 375ml serving contains 9.3g carbs, 136 calories and 569 kilojoules.
+Obviously, they didn’t care too much about beer carbs back in the 19th century.
+One 375ml bottle contains 9.3g carbs, 136 calories and 569 kilojoules.